- Rottweilers were bred in Rottweil, Germany to be used for herding, guarding livestock, and for protection.

 - Rottweilers are naturally energetic and require plenty of exercise.
 It is not recommended you adopt one of these athletic breeds if you live in an apartment.

 Rottweilers originated from Rottweil, Germany, and are one of the oldest dog breeds, dating back to the 2nd Century.
 It is believed that during the peak of the Roman Empire, Rottweilers were used as herding and driving dogs.
 These dogs were bred purely for the use of humans, especially for herding, guarding livestock, and protecting cattlemen’s money.

-Later in history, during the first and second World Wars, policemen used Rottweilers as a guard, messenger, draught, and/or rescue dogs.
+Later in history, during the First and Second World Wars, policemen used Rottweilers as a guard, messengers, draughts, and/or rescue dogs.